 Rydges Rooftop Summer Series | 59 Federal St

-Come to the stunning Rydges Rooftop Terrace to witness a series of musical acts from all genres.
+Come to the stunning Rydges Rooftop Terrace to witness a series of musical acts from all genres as part of their Rooftop Summer Series.
 The headlining acts will be supported by talented DJ to keep the party atmosphere alive.
 Make the most of the sunny weather and choose to do something a little different when enjoying your summer holiday.

 Festivals and season-long events